winwinwenwen77/wenwen.github.io/_pages/about.md

 ---
 <small>I am a Ph.D. candidate at City University of Hong Kong (CityU), advised by [Prof. Kede Ma](https://kedema.org/).</small>
 <small>I am interested in video quality assessment.
 You can find my CV [here](https://github.com/winwinwenwen77/wenwen.github.io/blob/master/assets/wenwen_cv.pdf).</small>
-<small>I have interned at Alibaba Cloud and GF Securities, and I am currently working as a student researcher at ByteDance Multimedia Lab.</small>
+<small>I have interned at ByteDance Multimedia Lab, and worked as a student researcher at Google YouTube.</small>
 <small>If you have any ideas you'd like to discuss, please don't hesitate to reach out to me.</small>